Decision-making in Congress influenced by sycophancy, not in line with public interest: Jaiveer Shergill | Politics

 Decision-making in Congress influenced by sycophancy, not in line with public interest: Jaiveer Shergill

-Lawyer-turned-politician Jaiveer Shergill, who resigned from the Congress on Wednesday, said the decision-making of the grand-old party is not in consonance with the ground reality and public interest rather it is influenced by sycophancy.
+Lawyer-turned-politician Jaiveer Shergill, who resigned as Congress spokesperson on Wednesday, said the decision-making of the grand-old party is not in consonance with the ground reality and public interest rather it is influenced by sycophancy.

 - Country: